top of page

 4. What will we learn about while on tour?

 The main topics discussed while on tour are geology, native flora and fauna, invasive species and the impact they have on the native eco-system, and the amazing Hawaiian culture that still thrives on Kīlauea volcano today.
 Our goal is to tie all of these subjects together to tell the story of the volcano, and to answer specific questions that our guests have in regard to these various subjects while out in the field.
 We also discuss other topics such as history, native birds and current eruption status.
 Our guests leave with a deepened understanding of the volcano and its surrounding areas, not just good pictures - although we get some great pictures while on tour as well!
-Due to the detailed nature of the information presented while on tour we recommend everyone in your party speak fluent English.
-If you have one person in your party that is fluent in English we are happy to provide time for translation while on tour.
+Due to the detailed nature of the information presented while on tour we recommend everyone in your party are fluent in the languages we offer.
+If you have one person in your party that is fluent in English or Spanish we are happy to provide time for translation while on tour.

 5. What are your guides backgrounds and credentials?